 Fear can lead to excessive stress, fatigue, and prematurely wear us out.
 Even a tiny bit can kick in and the biological fear response keeps the body in a heightened state where cortisol and other

 biological stress hormones are constantly being released.
 Over time, or if not regulated, this can lead to a whole slew of health issues and chronic conditions.
-In the short term it can wear us out where we do not feel like running.
+In the short term, it can wear us out where we do not feel like running.

-If you are someone who struggles with pre-race jitters, and other forms of anxiousness, stress, and fear like those we have discussed, the the best thing to do is remove or deal with the fear response directly.
-But if the fear and anxiety is dealt with appropriately, it can be a motivator to train so that you are prepared on race day.
+If you are someone who struggles with pre-race jitters, and other forms of anxiousness, stress, and fear like those we have discussed, the best thing to do is remove or deal with the fear response directly.
+But if the fear and anxiety are dealt with appropriately, it can be a motivator to train so that you are prepared on race day.

 The worth it belief is one anecdote for fear.
 When something is worth it, we can often deal with the fear triggers themselves to not necessarily overcome the feelings but get you past the